Page cover

 Group Coordination

--- Example: Coordinating with specific team members
+-- Example: Server: Coordinating with team members

 RegisterNetEvent('heist:beginOperation')